Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2020-07-01-Language_Models_are_Unsupervised_Multitask_Learners.md

 ---

-This is a brief summary of paper for me to study and simply arrange it, [Language Models are Unsupervised Multitask Learners.
-Radford et al.](https://paperswithcode.com/paper/language-models-are-unsupervised-multitask) I read and studied.
+This is a brief summary of paper for me to study and simply arrange it, [Language Models are Unsupervised Multitask Learners (Radford et al.)](https://paperswithcode.com/paper/language-models-are-unsupervised-multitask) I read and studied.
 {% include MathJax.html %}

 This paper extend GPT for model with sufficient capacity to converge.